schultek/dart_mappable/README.md

 }
 ```

-> Tip regarding the matching getters: Not-having them won't break your code.
+**\*Regarding the matching getters:** Not-having them won't break your code.
-> However this will lead to desynched serialization (keys missing in your json) and eventually to errors when trying to deserialize back.
+However this will lead to desynched serialization (keys missing in your json) and eventually to errors when trying to deserialize back.

-> Tip: dart_mappable will always use the first constructor it sees, but you can use a specific constructor using the `@MappableConstructor()` annotation.
+*Remember: dart_mappable will always use the first constructor it sees, but you can use a specific constructor using the `@MappableConstructor()` annotation.*

-## Case Styles
+### Case Styles

 You can specify the case style for the json keys and your stringified enum values.
 Choose one of the existing styles or specify a custom one.